cvlc/etcd3-terraform/README.md

 ### Example (new vpc, 'airgapped' environment)

-Though 'airgapped' in terms of inbound/outbound internet access, this will still rely on access to the AWS metadata service from the instance in order to attach the volumes.
+Though 'airgapped' in terms of inbound/outbound internet access, this will still rely on access to the AWS metadata and API services from the instance in order to attach the volumes.

 ```
 module "etcd3-terraform" {